ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 bootstrap training data for manual refinement and future generation of more accurate deep learning networks in the absence of other applicable tools.

+The ANTsX ecosystem is a powerful framework that has demonstrated applicability to diverse cell type data in the mouse brain.
+This is further evidenced by the many software packages that use various ANTsX components in their own mouse-specific workflows.
+In and of itself, the extensive functionality of ANTsX makes it possible to create complete processing pipelines without requiring the integration of multiple packages or lengthy software development.
+These open-source components not only perform well but are available across multiple platforms which facilitates the construction of tailored pipelines for individual study solutions.
+These components are also supported by years of development not only by the ANTsX development team but by the larger ITK community.

 \clearpage
 \newpage